masolimano/maneage/README-hacking.md

  - **Reserve a DOI for your dataset**: There are multiple data servers that give this functionality, one of the most well known and (currently!) well-funded is [Zenodo](https://zenodo.org) so we'll focus on it here.
-Ofcourse, you can use any other service that provides a similar functionality.
+Of course, you can use any other service that provides a similar functionality.
 Once you complete these steps, you can start using/citing your dataset's DOI in the source of your project to finalize the rest of the points.
-Note that with Zenodo, you can even use the given identifier for things like downloading.
+With Zenodo, you can even use the given identifier for things like downloading.

-   * *Start new upload*: After you log-in to Zenodo, you can start a new upload by clicking on the "New Upload button".
+   * *Start new upload*: After you log in to Zenodo, you can start a new upload by clicking on the "New Upload button".

    * *Reserve DOI*: Under the "Basic information" --> "Digital Object Identifier", click on the "Reserve DOI" button.

-   * *Fill basic info*: You need to atleast fill the "required fields" (marked with a red star).
+   * *Fill basic info*: You need to at least fill in the "required fields" (marked with a red star).
+You will always be able to change any metadata (even after you "Publish"), so don't worry too much about values in the fields, at this phase, its just important that they are not empty.

-   * *Save your upload*: You should now be able to press the "Save" button (at the top or bottom of the page) to finalize this step.
+   * *Save your project but do not yet publish*: Press the "Save" button (at the top or bottom of the page).
+Do not yet press "Publish" though, since that would make the project public, and freeze the DOI with any possible file you may have uploaded already.
+We will get to the publication phase in the next steps.

  - **Request archival on SoftwareHeritage**: [Software Heritage](https://archive.softwareheritage.org/save/) is an online